mis à jour Last minute

 My name is Ole.
 Please read whole profile before sending message, and feel free to ask if something is unclear.
 I will answer most of the messages.

-I live on a older homestead in eastern Norway, by the start of taiga-forest , close to the Swedish border.
+I live on a homestead in eastern Norway, by the start of taiga-forest , close to the Swedish border.
 Area is scattered with wildlife, lakes, rivers and creeks and is situated roughly 2 hours travel time from main airport OSL.
 I have recently quit a manager-job that revolves around health, disabilites , career consulting and production.
 Currently I am enjoying every day-life, farming, and random projects.
+My kids stay with me every other week.

 In this area there is possible with hiking in the deep "finnish" forest and bicycling on endless gravel roads.
 "Elk-safari" is great fun.
 I live a few meters from a lake where you can fish, swim and use a canoe.
-There is a sauna by the lake.
+Sauna is also here.

 The homestead is kept on a small-scale level, and has no surplus other than passion for the lifestyle and variety it gives in life.
 A useful activity if older times comes back and homesteads gets crucial again for clean local food, clothes and resources?